- Maker Space

 - 3D Printing

-The library maintains two Taz 5 3D printers for use by the public in the library.
+The library maintains two Prusa i3 MK3 3D printers and one Taz 5 3D printer for use by the public in the Library.
 Patrons must read and sign our 3D printer policy agreement below before using the printer to print a model.

 What is 3D Printing?

 3D printing works by feeding plastic filament into a heated print head.
 The print head melts and extrudes a very thin layer of plastic filament onto a printing surface and then extrudes another layer on top of that.
 Layers of plastic are built on top of each other over and over, sometimes hundreds of times, until you have your finished model.
 You can view a time-lapse of one of our printers here.

 Model cost depends on its printed weight not finished weight.
 Printed weight may include rafts and supports necessary to print your model correctly, but are removed when your print is finished.
 Your printed weight will be more than your models finished weight.
 Models will cost 10¢ a gram.
 You can find out your models weight by loading the file in Cura.
 You can download Cura at https://www.lulzbot.com/cura